How to Improve Patient Satisfaction – 7 Easy Tips

 Patient reminders also serve a valuable purpose of drastically reduce no shows.

 With appointment reminders, practices can also take the opportunity to remind patients to arrive X minutes earlier.
-Doing so will reduce delays.
+Doing so will reduce delays for both the doctors and patients.

 Most practice management scheduling portals come with this feature and capabilities.
 If you’re not leveraging this tool today, you should be.
 Most appointment reminder systems have automated text or email patient reminders.

 Once the patient leaves the office, it’s important to collect feedback about their patient experience.
-Patient feedback helps assess how you and your practice are doing, if you’re meeting goals, and what you can do to improve.
-Measuring success and identifying improvement opportunities will ultimately enhance the patient experience.
+Patient satisfaction surveys help assess how your doctors and practice are doing, if you’re meeting goals, and what you can do to improve.
+Measuring success and identifying improvement opportunities will ultimately enhance the overall patient satisfaction.

 There are a series of questions we ask patients – each one relating to particular individuals like the doctor, front-office, or nurses.
 Rather than asking generic questions about their experiences, patients can rate each individual.